 Recently, Public Citizen, the American Public Health Association (APHA), and others filed a lawsuit calling the rule’s repeal “unlawful”.
 The groups say that in order to effectively prevent job-related deaths and disabilities, there must be detailed accident data to learn from.
 Without it, too many hardworking men and women will continue to lose their lives in avoidable tragedies.

 When it comes to laws, it is critical that legislators take the concerns of their constituents seriously.
 If you have questions about the new rules or want to voice your opinion on why the safety of workers needs to be a priority, you can contact your local representatives.
-To find out how to get in touch with federal, state, or local government officials in your area you can visit: https://www.usa.gov/elected-officials/.
+You can also get in touch with federal, state, or local government officials in your area.

 We will keep our readers updated as this story continues to develop.
 If you have questions about how to file a workers’ compensation claim or need legal advice following a job-related injury or illness, please contact a representative at our firm who can help.